 The Artspace provides numerous opportunities for KCAI students to experience working in a gallery setting.
-Students also have the opportunity to exhibit their work in shows at the Artspace, including the annual Bachelor of Fine Arts show.
+Students also have the opportunity to exhibit their work at the Artspace, as part of the annual Bachelor of Fine Arts exhibition.

 The Block internship was initiated in 2004 through financial contributions from the H&R Block Foundation.
 This compensated internship provides the intern with the opportunity to gain critical professional experience and job skills that augment the rigorous academic education received at the Kansas City Art Institute.

 It also supplies staff with support that enables the Artspace to more fully realize its mission as a unique contemporary art institution focused on both visual art and visual art education.
 Block interns work closely with the Artspace staff to provide mentorship to work-study assistants and academic interns.
 They are involved in all aspects of the Artspace's programming including exhibitions, educational and outreach programs and collection management.
 The experience they gain from this internship prepares them for promising futures.

 The Artspace offers academic internships for outstanding KCAI students.
 Academic interns are required to assist with various projects under the supervision of senior Artspace staff.
 Areas of focus for academic interns include management assistance with the permanent collection, research assistance for main gallery exhibitions and advanced administrative support including maintenance of the Artspace resource collection, exhibition archives and permanent collection files.
 The internship culminates with an independent curatorial project.

 Interns are expected to have a strong background in art history, preferably pursuing a double major in studio art and art history at KCAI and should have prior experience working with art objects and/or collections.
 Academic internships are organized by the Career Services department at KCAI.
 All applicants must apply and be interviewed by senior Artspace staff.
 For more information, contact Career Services.